cwilling/hoorex/README.md

 dependency relationships between all packages in the repository, enabling a rapid response to dependency queries.

-The normal (not verbose) output is a plain list of packages which allows it to be used as the first in a pipeline of applications.
+The normal (not verbose) output is a plain list of packages.
+Target package names may also be input via a pipe.
+These characteristic allow HooRex to be used anywhere in a pipeline of applications.

 USAGE:
 	hoorex -h